isomerpages/nlb-biblioasia/_holding-area/A Well  Choreographed Move: From Singapore Dance Theatre to Singapore Ballet.md

 Schergen had more than the necessary qualifications: he had been the ballet master for companies such as the Washington Ballet, Royal Swedish Ballet, Pittsburgh Ballet Theatre and Norwegian National Ballet.
 Schergen had also staged Choo San’s works for the SDT between 1988 and 2005, flying in while being based abroad.
 (Schergen is also the artistic director of the Choo-San Goh &amp; H. Robert Magee Foundation, which oversees the licensing and production of Choo San’s ballets.)

-One of Schergen’s initial tasks as a consultant was to help the dancers learn Choo San’s ballets, including Beginnings, Momentum and Birds of Paradise.
+One of Schergen’s initial tasks as a consultant was to help the dancers learn Choo San’s ballets, including *Beginnings*, *Momentum* and *Birds of Paradise*.
 This was no easy task as his ballets are “marked by a first-rate command of structure and fluency”, as Choo San's obituary in the New York Times noted.27

 To push the dancers, Schergen gave them marginally difficult challenges each time. “[It] was a little bit like you [push] them a little bit harder, they’d meet that, a little bit harder, they’d meet that,” he explained.28